Practical

 Double degree

-All students will be awarded the degree of the Erasmus University Rotterdam, as the first semester is offered here, and with the degree of Ghent university, where they spend at least 1 semester.
-This means that IMARC students will be awarded with two national degrees of these two universities: Master in Science (MSc) in Criminology from the Erasmus University Rotterdam and Master in Science (MSc) from Ghent University.
+All students will be awarded the degree of the Erasmus University Rotterdam, as the first semester is offered here, and with the degree of the track university, where they spend at least 1 semester.
+This means that IMARC students will be awarded with at least two national degrees.

 Application deadline (EEA)